max1220/veri_easy/README.md

 # veri_easy

+`Easy verilog build and test tool using bash, Lua, and C++`

-This repository contains a simple build script that takes in a verilog file, extracts inputs/outputs using verilators's --xml-only option, parses them in bash, and generates a simple C++ main file that embeds a Lua interpreter to control the verilated model, and then compiles a complete binary using verilator, containing the Lua interpreter.
+This repository contains a simple build script that takes in a verilog file, extracts inputs/outputs using verilators's `--xml-only` option and `xmlstarlet`, parses them in bash, generates a simple C++ main file that embeds a Lua interpreter to control the verilated model, and then compiles a complete binary using verilator, containing the Lua interpreter.